ArushiAgrawal/CS7641/README.md

-# Recognition of Emotions from Facial Expressions
+# Recognition of Facial Expressions

 ## Introduction